Andrey-Pivtorak/NestJS_prisma_SQLite/README.md

   url      = env("DATABASE_URL")
 }
 ```
-After that it is necessary to create schema model.
+After that, it is necessary to create a schema model.

 6. Run SQL migration:
 ```